IV. Admission Information

 Entry Point

-1. Applicants from Ontario Secondary Schools
+1. Ontario Secondary School Applicants

 Students seeking admission to a degree program must present the Ontario Secondary School Diploma (OSSD), or equivalent, and a minimum of six 4U/M courses including ENG4U and specific subject requirements.
 Specific subject requirements for admission to the various degree programs are outlined in this section.
 Students are also advised to consult Chapter X of the Calendar (Undergraduate Degree Programs) to note those subjects which are recommended for specific programs.